 In case the employee cannot access the system or has no permissions to update a benefit enrollment, then a person with the appropriate permissions (most likely a benefits administrator) can update the benefit enrollment on behalf of the employee.

-In both cases, the employee receives an email notification about the approval of the benefit enrollment update.

 In the following, both options are described.

 Option 1: Updating Benefits Enrollment via Self-Service